jcbhmr/jcbhmr.com/conventions.md

 *This is all hearsay.
 I haven't done the data digging to back this up with stats.*

-Prefer kebab-case since `-` is treated as a word separator by search engines like Google.
+Prefer ⭐ kebab-case since `-` is treated as a word separator by search engines like Google.
 The repository name appears in the GitHub.com URL `github.com/octocat/my-awesome-project` and should thus be URL-friendly if you have no other constraints.

 #### Is it camelCase, kebab-case, snake_case, alloneword, or "with spaces" for file names?

 *There isn't really any data for this that isn't skewed towards repository-tracked data files on GitHub or published PDF files on WordPress sites from a Google search.
 This is all anecdotal from me.*

-If it's a data file name, prefer kebab-case or snake_case depending on the conventions of the consuming software.
-Avoid case-sensitive naming.
+- ⭐ If it's a **data file** name, prefer kebab-case or snake_case depending on the conventions of the consuming software.
+If it's tracked in Git, make it match your project's file name style.
+- Avoid case-sensitive naming.
 Prefer all lowercase.
+(Remember Windows is case-insensitive.)
-Windows is case-insensitive.
-Prefer avoiding spaces in programming contexts. \*nix-related scripting in shells is made more difficult by spaces in file names.
-Prefer regular "with spaces" title-style naming for `.docx`, `.pdf`, `.jpg`, etc. files that are meant to be shared or viewed by a human.
+- Prefer avoiding spaces in programming contexts. \*nix-related scripting in shells is made more difficult by spaces in file names.
+- Prefer regular "with spaces" title-style naming for `.docx`, `.pdf`, `.jpg`, etc. files that are meant to be shared or viewed by a human.
+Like Google Drive: think of the file name as the document title.

 #### What's the preferred npm registry subdomain?